pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-transmission-network.md

 ## Introduction

-[Part 5](5-network-topology.md) eliminated load shedding by **fetching** electrically isolated buses onto the main grid.
-That works, but it is a simplification shortcut — load is electrically re-assigned to the nearest connected bus, not carried over real missing lines.
+[Part 5](5-network-topology.md) eliminated load shedding by reconnecting electrically isolated buses to the main grid (**fetch on**, **merge off**, **drop off**).
+That fix works, but it is still a simplification shortcut: load is reassigned to the nearest connected bus, not carried over explicitly modelled transmission lines.

 In this tutorial we improve the **base transmission network** that PyPSA-Earth builds from OpenStreetMap (OSM):